A Shield Against Night

 “You said it yourself, dear.
 ‘My left foot for a roof and a cuppa.’ ”

 From the hut charged Gretle, ears pulled back, black eyes reflecting red spots of moon.
-She circled the Ranger, hissed at the bared steel.
+She circled the Ranger, hissing at the bared steel.
 She lunged, roaring, far faster than her stubby legs belied.

 Steel flashed in the crimson moonlight.
 The troll’s roar ceased, cut by a wet spatter and a hiss.
 With a scream, the creature bolted, trailing smoke, steam, and hideous curses.